svabra/coinrattler/README.md

   - Remove the NaN or make it all selected when clicked on initial application use.

 0.3.0
-  - Illustrate how bad the consultants should feel using a gauge graph.

-0.4.0
   - Show box-plot with provided (Swiss) salaries (display outliers).
   - Show the average and median of salaries given by users (filter outliers).

+0.4.0
+  - Illustrate how bad the consultants should feel using a gauge graph :-).
+Employ the statistical observations to determ a pseudo-rational visual statement.